Skip to main content

 Shipping misdeliveries, stolen packages, insurance, etc...

 Sometimes packages get lost, delayed or stolen.
-This is disappointing, but fortunately most of our retail orders are covered by insurance provided by our USPS and UPS carriers (check your packing slip to see what service was used for your shipment).
-In either instance, our shipments are insured up to $100.
+This is disappointing, but fortunately, most of our retail orders are covered by insurance provided by our USPS and UPS carriers (check your packing slip to see what service was used for your shipment).
+In either instance, our shipments are insured.

 But if the carrier confirms it was left at your delivery address and you still can't find your ECOlunchbox shipment or there's an unexplained delivery delay, please use your invoice and tracking number to file an online claim with the U.S. Postal Service or UPS.
 Please let us know if you need documentation from ECOlunchbox to support your claim.